folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ### Title look-up

 The **Title look-up** function replaces the current title with a title that already exists as an instance in Inventory.
 This doesn't replace existing publishing or subscription details, but it does add any contributors or product IDs associated with the new title.
-Once you make this change, the material is longer be searchable by the original title.
+Once you make this change, the material is longer searchable by the original title.